Deploying apps

 Deploy a Java app

-This section covers how to deploy a Java application to GOV.UK PaaS using the Java buildpack [external link].
+This section covers how to deploy a Java application to GOV.UK PaaS using the Java buildpack.

 Deploying a JAR file

-If your java application can be packaged as a self-executable JAR [external link] then deployment can be as simple as using cf push -p [your-app].jar [your-app-name]
+If your java application can be packaged as a self-executable JAR file then you can deploy it using cf push -p [your-app].jar [your-app-name]

 .

-This example will walk through creating a simple “Hello World” application that embeds the popular (Jetty) [external link] webserver.
+This example will walk through creating a simple “Hello World” application that embeds the popular Jetty webserver.
 The instructions assume you have already carried out the setup process explained in the Get started section.

 Create a directory for your Java application: